 Later, in the mid-1980s, Outward Bound made its way to Colorado as a treatment center.
 At its core, Outward Bound achieved its character and recovery building by integrating outdoor activities and adventures.

-Today, adventure therapy can also be referred to, and include, “Wilderness Adventure Therapy WAT),” designed for individuals with behavioral, psychological and psychosocial issues.”
+Today, adventure therapy can also be referred to, and include, “Wilderness Adventure Therapy WAT),” designed for individuals with behavioral challenges as well as psychological and psychosocial issues.”

-It’s important to note that while “adventure” implies fun, adventure therapy is highly structured, integrating both physical activities and challenges and rehabilitative principles.
+It’s important to note that while “adventure” implies fun, adventure therapy is highly structured, integrating a wide range of both physical activities and challenges and rehabilitative principles.

-Some of the activities in adventure therapy and WAT largely involve problem-solving, utilizing peer and group support, encouraging self-esteem and self-awareness, developing life skills and resilience, and can include:
+Some of the activities in adventure therapy and WAT largely involve problem-solving, utilizing peer and group support through nurturing a sense of community, encouraging self-esteem and self-awareness, developing life skills and resilience.

 - Rope courses

 While adventure therapy and wilderness therapy programs can be used both for intervention and long-term care, many traditional therapy settings involve other therapeutic interventions such as psychotherapy and counseling support.
 We’ll explore this further in the next section.

 Types of Adventure Therapy Support

 Depending on the type and structure of adventure therapy—for addressing substance use disorders or mental health, the psychological and counseling aspects of the program can differ.